matrix-org/matrix-spec-proposals/proposals/1768-auth-proof.md

 Instead of adding a new login type, the type ``m.login.password`` could be used.
 The password could contain the signature of the challenge and during password verification the home server could verify the signature.
 However, it is not the password of matrix user and therefore, the password login type should not be used.

 The verification of the signature and the creation of the challenge for the login call could be handled by the identity server.
-The user would then just submit the 3PID verificaion credentials of the identity server session for login calls similar to ``m.login.email.identity``.
+The user would then just submit the 3PID verification credentials of the identity server session for login calls similar to ``m.login.email.identity``.
 However, this would transfer the responsibility of authentication to the identity server.

 Instead of providing a cryptographic proof/signature the user could publish the challenge at a storage location that is only accessible by the user if she is in control of the public key.
 The home server could then verify the challenge by accessing this (user-owned) storage location.
 This simplifies the verification process for home server a lot but restricts the user to private/public keys that are associated to decentralized identifiers with user-owned storage hubs (see for example blockstack's gaia and DID documents specification).